Northern Samar: Postwar era

-Marcos dictatorship
+Martial law era

 The beginning months of the 1970s had marked a period of turmoil and change in the Philippines, as well as in Northern Samar.
 During his bid to be the first Philippine president to be re-elected for a second term, Ferdinand Marcos launched an unprecedented number of foreign debt-funded public works projects.
 This caused the Philippine economy to take a sudden downwards turn known as the 1969 Philippine balance of payments crisis, which led to a period of economic difficulty and a significant rise of social unrest.
 With only a year left in his last constitutionally allowed term as president, Ferdinand Marcos placed the Philippines under Martial Law in September 1972 and thus retained the position for fourteen more years.
 This period in Philippine history is remembered for the Marcos administration's record of human rights abuses, particularly targeting political opponents, student activists, journalists, religious workers, farmers, and others who fought against the Marcos dictatorship.

 One of the infamous incidents of the Marcos dictatorship era was the September 15, 1981 Sag-od massacre in Las Navas, Northern Samar.
-Eighteeen security personnel of Juan Ponce Enrile's San Jose Timber Corporation - who were also members of the Special Forces of the Civilian Home Defense Force (CHDF) allied with a paramilitary group called "the Lost Command" - ordered residents of Barrio Sag-od out of their homes and then opened fire on them.
+Eighteen security personnel of Juan Ponce Enrile's San Jose Timber Corporation - who were also members of the Special Forces of the Civilian Home Defense Force (CHDF) allied with a paramilitary group called "the Lost Command" - ordered residents of Barrio Sag-od out of their homes and then opened fire on them.
 45 men, women and children were killed, leaving only 13 inhabitants of Barrio Sag-od alive.
 It was also noted that a majority of the children in the Sag-od massacre died with their mothers while many others were reportedly killed due to their being unable to "stifle their cries of fear and terror" when Special Forces-ICHDF personnel were "marching them off for massacre".

 The Marcos era was a time of significant deforestation in Northern Samar and throughout the Philippines, with the forest cover of the Philippines shrinking until only 8% remained.
 In Northern Samar, one of the major companies given Timber License Agreements (TLAs) to cut down trees during Martial Law was San Jose Timber, which was owned by Juan Ponce Enrile.
 Enrile was the government official Ferdinand Marcos put in place to approve Timber License Agreements during Martial Law.